 Even Entryways and Transitional Spaces can be perfect.
 A chime by your front door can offer a welcoming sound, or along a garden path it can create a lovely auditory landmark.

-If you're on a balcony, especially a high-rise, you might get stronger winds.
+If you're wondering how to hang wind chimes on balcony, especially a high-rise, you might get stronger winds.
 Consider heavier chimes and position them in more sheltered spots.
 Non-damaging clamps or shepherd's hooks are great options for rentals.
 And again, always be a good neighbor – smaller chimes are often best for shared spaces.

 Get Creative!